Saurav-kan/Cognify/README.md

 1. **Prompt Compression**: All requests use a compressed system prompt (saves ~80% tokens)
 2. **Rolling Window**: Groq/SiliconFlow only get last 6 messages (Gemini gets full history)
 3. **Automatic Fallback**: If primary provider fails or key is missing, automatically tries other configured providers in order (Groq → SiliconFlow → HuggingFace → Gemini → GitHub)
+4. **Intelligent Caching**: Responses are cached to reduce API calls and latency

 ## Deployment